Fall 2015 Enrollment

 |Two or more races||0%|

-Davis & Elkins College is a four-year, private, coeducational, liberal arts college founded in 1904 and affiliated with the Presbyterian Church (U.S.A).
+Davis & Elkins College is a four-year, private, coeducational, liberal arts college founded in 1904.
+It is affiliated with the Presbyterian Church (U.S.A).

-Among top 15% of all colleges as a Military-Friendly School
+Among the top 15% of all colleges as a Military-Friendly School

-Centers of Distinction in Entrepreneurship, the Arts, Sustainability Studies and Supported Learning
+Centers of Distinction in the Arts, Sustainability Studies, and Supported Learning

-Great classroom experiences and opportunities beyond the classroom engage students’ interests and imaginations at Davis & Elkins.
+Great classroom experiences and opportunities beyond the classroom engage students’ interests and imaginations at Davis & Elkins College.
 Students find their niches, their friends, and their passions, all while enjoying the support of a caring family of faculty, staff, and students.

 An Open Mind

 At D&E, students don’t have to choose their majors right away.
-In fact, D&E’s preference is that people come with an open mind.
-They are encouraged to take classes they never dreamed of liking.
-No matter what, they can count on their faculty and mentors to help them plan their success.
+In fact, D&E prefers that people come with an open mind.
+They are encouraged to explore classes they may have never dreamed of liking.
+No matter what, they can count on their professors and mentors to help them realize their goals and plan their success.
 Participation comes naturally thanks to D&E’s small classes and hands-on learning opportunities.

 The Augusta Heritage Center is internationally renowned for its programs in traditional music, dance, folklore, and crafts.
-It is best known for its workshops held on campus every summer.
-Also, Appalachian Studies course work connects D&E students to the art and magic of America’s roots traditions through Augusta.
-And that’s just part of D&E’s rich arts community.
+It is best known for its workshops, which are held on campus every summer.
+In addition, the Appalachian studies course work connects D&E students to the art and magic of America’s roots and traditions throughout Augusta.
+This diverse array of events highlight just small part of D&E’s rich arts community.

-Davis & Elkins is a leader in Sustainability Studies, with West Virginia’s first Bachelor of Arts program in that field.
-Through the Center for Sustainability Studies, D&E students have encouraged recycling in the city of Elkins, helped the College reduce energy consumption with two solar panel projects, developed several community gardens, and consulted on the construction of a LEED-certified housing project.
+Davis & Elkins College is a leader in sustainability studies, offering West Virginia’s first Bachelor of Arts program in the field.
+Through the Center for Sustainability Studies, D&E students have encouraged recycling in the city of Elkins, helped the College reduce energy consumption with three different solar panel projects, developed several community gardens, and consulted on the construction of a LEED-certified housing project.
 Ongoing activities of the GreenWorks! student organization engage students, faculty, and the broader community to ensure a viable world for future generations.